Depending on what country you’re in, going to the zoo to see the pandas can either cost next to nothing, or it can burn a real hole in your pocket.

 On top of that, the Mexicans know how to care for their panda — with the bears living until record breaking old age.

 And panda breeding?
-Yes, the Mexicans know how to get it done.
+Yes, the Mexicans have the knack to get it done right.

 While most countries struggle to get a baby from their panda pairs, the Chapultepec Zoo has successfully breed 8 pandas in captivity.